 A good layered cut can change the entire shape of your hair.
 Note how this look is complemented by an adorable face-framing fringe.

 If your natural hair is kinky and textured, embrace the vibe with a short, layered haircut you can style easily every time.
 Just remember to use hydrating masks masks to keep that texture on-point.
-"Keeping the hair hydrated is always a must for textured hair," Johnson says.
+"Keeping the hair hydrated is always a must for textured hair," Johnston says.

 Barbara Palvin can do no wrong—but we especially love these soft, touchable waves with volume-maximizing layers throughout.

 Easily the best part about a haircut is how healthy and soft your hair feels afterward.
 We love ends that look perpetually soft and touchable like these ones.
 (Inspired to make the chop yet?)